redayzarra/redayzarra/README.md

 # About Me

-I'm a full-stack developer and data scientist from Boston, MA, currently working on leveraging Python, TypeScript, and a host of other technologies to create dynamic, innovative solutions.
-My portfolio features a range of open-source projects, from web-based drone control systems to automated trading bots.
+I'm a full-stack developer and data scientist from Boston, MA.
+I'm currently building StudyDSA, a free online resource for students to master data structures and algorithms.
+My portfolio features a range of open-source projects, from programming drones to training chess bots.
 I enjoy turning complex problems into beautiful simple solutions.